 This way, you don’t spook the market with a large single order, and your execution is spread evenly, giving you a smoother average price.

-Retail platforms like MetaTrader don’t always offer TWAP by default, but brokers and third-party tools (like Hola Prime) often provide access to algorithmic execution strategies.
+Retail platforms like MetaTrader don’t always offer TWAP by default, but some brokers, prop-style platforms, or third-party tools may provide access to algorithmic execution strategies.

 How to Use VWAP in Forex Trading Accounts